domagojk/scalable-arhitecture/README.md

 All future components should be placed in one of those categories.

 ## Solution in Recycle
-[Recycle](https://recycle.js.org) is a small library for managing observable streams.
-In this case, it's used for defining components managing view (React), state and side effects.

-### Application structure
-Application is composed of components and drivers:
+Recycle application is composed of components and drivers:
 - **Components** are independent units of the app doing most of the work
 - **Drivers** are part of the domain logic which are connecting them together